 - Grape varieties: Pinot Noir, Riesling, Chardonnay

 - Date first planted: 1992

 - Winemaker: Blair Walter

 - Viticulturist: Gareth King

 Felton Road is arguably one of New Zealand most prestigious wine producers.
-Established in 1991 in The Elms Vineyard (named after Stewart Elms who discovered the potential of Bannockburn for great wines).
+Established in 1991 in The Elms Vineyard which was named after Stewart Elms who discovered the potential of Bannockburn for great wines.
 Over the next decade three more vineyards were established on MacMuir Vineyard, Calvert Vineyard and the very special Cornish Point.
-Unlike the other three Cornish Point does not sit on Felton Road but within an old Gold Miners settlement situated on an unusual peninsula jutting into Lake Dunstan.
+Unlike the other three, Cornish Point does not sit on Felton Road but within an old Gold Miners settlement situated on an unusual peninsula jutting into Lake Dunstan.